PortableSAM/totoy22/README.md

 **Fixes**
-- 2019.12.8. : Fixed the problem that the weekly screen is not rendered
+- 2019.12.08 : Fixed the problem that the weekly screen is not rendered
+- 2019.12.10 : modify file name & const weekend, firebase deploy